How To Apply Decals

 Use a squeegee or the shape edge of a credit card and press the decal firmly on the surface.
 It may help to leave the decal on the surface for several minutes before you try to remove the application tape.
 Peel the application tape away at an angle (see the photo above Step 7 above.

 First, make sure you have removed the clear application tape on top of the decal.
 Only the vinyl pieces should be left on the surface.
 Small bubbles under the vinyl material usually dissipate in a couple of days.
 If you have large bubbles in the vinyl material, you can use a needle to puncture the vinyl so the air can escape as you press the material down.

 1. Clean the decal or sticker and the area surrounding it.
 To clean the decals or stickers, you can use soapy water and a cleaning cloth.
 Clean the area around the decal or sticker properly where you want to remove so that no grit or grime interferes with decal’s adhesive-busting ability.

 2. Warm it up.
 Using a hot hairdryer or heat gun this will help make the vinyl more flexible and help release the adhesive making removal easier.

 3. Scrape up under the sticker.
 When the decal or sticker is heated up, you can scrape up under the sticker with a plastic card at an angle and begin to peel it away.
 You can also use your fingertips or a razor blade to peel it away.
 Do not use a razor blade on painted surfaces.

-4. If there is adhesive residue left, you can use window cleaner, soapy water or an adhesive remover from your local automotive or discount store.
+4. If there is adhesive residue left, you can use window cleaner, soapy water or an adhesive remover (goof off) from your local automotive or discount store.
 Please read all warnings and instructions carefully.
 Some adhesive removers can damage plastic and painted surfaces.